lguibr/commitai/README.md

 **CommitAi** simplifies the Git commit message creation process by leveraging AI technologies, including GPT-4 and Claude.
 Designed for developers who value clarity and precision in commit histories, **CommitAi** offers a streamlined workflow that transforms your staged changes and high-level explanations into informative commit messages.
 Enhance your project documentation and streamline your development process with commit messages that truly reflect your changes.

+## Demo

 ![CommitAi Demo](./assets/commitaai.gif)

+This demo GIF shows CommitAi in action, demonstrating how it generates a commit without any additional input, using Claude 3 Opus.

 ## Features